What is Multicast?

 IPv6 multicast addresses use the logical OR operation to map the four lowest octets to the MAC address 33:33:00:00:00:00.
 If the local network switch supports multicast addresses, it sends packets to the designated multicast group.

 Switches that support multicast addresses use the Internet Group Management Protocol (IGMP) to determine where to send traffic.
-Through IGMP snooping, the switch listens to IGMP traffic and maintain a state table.
+Through IGMP snooping, the switch listens to IGMP traffic and maintains a state table.
 The state table describes which hosts are subscribed to a given multicast group.
 Based on this information, the switch can forward traffic only to the hosts subscribed to the appropriate multicast group.

 When the network switch doesn’t support multicast addresses, it sends the packets to all of the hosts in the local network, and the hosts discard packets directed to multicast groups that they are not subscribed to.
 So even though the hosts receive the packet, they don’t use it.